-Learn about the most common problems parents report about red dye 40 and the effects on behavior when eliminating this from a child's diet.
+Learn about the most common problems parents report about red dye 40 or other artificial colorings and the effects on behavior when eliminating this from a child's diet.
 Artificial colors are common food additives and unfortunately, we live in a world where it is nearly impossible to find food without 10-20 food additives that we know nothing about.
 Being that my son has so many allergies, we have adjusted to giving him very plain food in order to limit the chances of an additive that may cause an allergic reaction.

 One mother I spoke with said that her son had a lot of difficulties around the age of 6 and after removing red dye from his diet completely, they disappeared.
 Of course he is older now, I believe 13 years old, and is able to eat foods with the dye and does not seem to have any problems now.
 However, this is only one of many incidences that show the importance of knowing what you are eating and how it may affect you or your child’s behavior.